(S,P) Food and drink producers and retailers need to prepare for submitting Export Health Certificate for EU-UK POAO trade from July 2022.

 · LEAVE us a POSITIVE REVIEW ON GOOGLE

-Customs Manager Ltd. owns the copyright in this information.
+Customs Manager Ltd. owns the copyright in this information, unless other sources are identified.

 You are not allowed to use this information in any way that infringes the intellectual property rights in it.
 You may have to hold a valid licence to use this information.
 A licence can be obtained by becoming a Premium subscriber to the Customs Managers’ Trade Intelligence service.
 As a Premium subscriber, you may download and print this information which you may then use, copy or reproduce for your own internal non-profit-making purposes.

-However, under no circumstances are you permitted to use, copy or reproduce this information with a view to profit or gain.
+However, under no circumstances are you permitted to use, copy or reproduce this information to profit or gain.

 In addition, you must not sell or distribute this information to third parties who are not members of your organization, whether for monetary payment or otherwise.

 This information is intended to serve as general guidance only and does not constitute legal advice.
-The application and impact of laws can vary widely based on the specific facts involved.
+We cannot guarantee the quality, content, or accuracy of the information provided on this page as laws and information change regularly.
+Moreover, the application and impact of laws can vary widely based on the specific facts involved.
 This information should not be used as a substitute for consultation with professional legal or other competent advisers.
 Before making any decision or taking any action, you should consult a Customs Manager Ltd. professional.